 Robin Gale-Baker, from Sustainable Macleod, discusses controlling codling moth.
-She has also written articles for this website about growing broad beans, cauliflower, celeriac, eggplants and capsicums, garlic, kohlrabi, other vegetables, herbs, apricot trees, blueberries, medlar trees, passionfruit, persimmon trees and other fruit trees.
-Also articles on growing techniques, how much sun do veggies need, mulch, shade cloth, the art of watering and the emergency kitchen garden.
+She has also written articles for this website about growing apricots, avocados, blueberries, medlars, passionfruit, persimmons and other fruit trees.
+Also a number of articles about growing vegetables and general growing techniques.

 It’s now a good time to protect your apples, quinces and pears from the ravages of codling moth.
 While any time is a good time to intervene in the lifecycle of the codling moth, they will lay their eggs on the leaves of blossoming trees in spring and renew their lifecycle so intervening at this point is wise.